 He and others discussed voting equipment, voter IDs and US census bureau surveys.

+Many people wanted to attend the meeting but weren`t allowed in.
 Yet most of those who were invited didn`t seem all that interested - or at least not enough to stick around.

 By the early afternoon Mr Gorka, Ms Manigault and most of the others had left - and dozens of chairs were empty.